What’s the Living Wage?

 - It increases staff retention rates

-- It improves relations between managers and employees
+- It improves managers – employee relationships

 - Complete the Living Wage Foundation’s application form

-Persuade your senior team:
+To persuade your senior team:

 - Tell them about the business benefits